ComplianceCheckup

 The Payment Card Industry Data Security Standard (PCI DSS) is a set of security requirements maintained by the PCI Security Standards Council (PCI SSC), founded by American Express, Discover, JCB, Mastercard, and Visa.
 PCI DSS applies to any organisation that stores, processes, or transmits cardholder data — including merchants of all sizes, payment processors, acquiring banks, issuing banks, and all service providers involved in payment processing.
 There is no revenue or transaction volume threshold: if you accept card payments, PCI DSS applies.

 Merchants are categorised into four levels based on annual Visa transaction volume.
 Level 1 merchants (over 6 million transactions) require an annual on-site assessment by a Qualified Security Assessor (QSA).
-Level 2–4 merchants may self-assess using the appropriate Self-Assessment Questionnaire (SAQ).
+Level 2 to 4 merchants may self-assess using the appropriate Self-Assessment Questionnaire (SAQ).
 Using a hosted payment solution like Stripe Elements, Braintree Drop-in, or PayPal Checkout — where card data never touches your servers — significantly reduces scope and typically qualifies merchants for SAQ A, the simplest form.

 PCI DSS v4.0.1 — what changed in 2025?

 Non-compliance can result in fines from card brands of $5,000–$100,000 per month, increased transaction fees, mandatory forensic investigations following a breach, and ultimately card acceptance privileges being revoked.
-Data breaches involving cardholder data regularly result in settlements exceeding $100 million.

 How to use this PCI DSS compliance checklist

 Begin by determining your merchant level and applicable SAQ type — your acquiring bank can confirm this.
 The 12 requirements in this checklist map directly to the PCI DSS v4.0.1 standard.
 Each item includes the official requirement reference so you can cross-check against the full standard published at pcisecuritystandards.org.
-Items marked "mandatory from March 2025" were previously future-dated requirements.

 If your business also stores health data, review our HIPAA checklist.
 If you operate internationally and handle EU customer data, the GDPR checklist applies as well.
 Download the PDF to share your progress with your QSA, internal audit team, or acquiring bank.